Esna (singer)

-Esther Nara Yoon (born November 7, 1987), better known by her stage name Esna (Korean: 에스나, stylized as eSNa), is a Korean-American singer-songwriter active in South Korea.
+Esther Nara Yoon (born November 7, 1987), known professionally as Esna (Korean: 에스나, stylized as eSNa), is an American singer-songwriter active in South Korea.
 Her first extended play, eSNa The Singer, was released in October 2015.
 She has also written songs for other artists, including the 2014 hit single "Some".

 Career

 Esna was born in Los Angeles, California and graduated from UCLA, where she studied jazz vocals.
 She started her music career by uploading cover songs on YouTube, and moved to South Korea in 2010.
+Her first Korean song was the duet song "Daksal Couple" (닭살커플) by a Korean-American singer Tim.
 In 2011, she was a contestant on the singing competition program Superstar K3 (under her Korean name, Yoon Bitnara), and was eliminated during the rival mission.
 She was eventually signed to WA Entertainment (now Rainbow Bridge World).
 She said she had a difficult time until she "accepted Korea as [her] home" in 2013.
 That same year, she formed a collaboration project with Kero One, named Kesna Music.
 Their single "Is It Love?" was released in July 2013.
 Her first solo release in South Korea was the song "Bite My Lower Lips" for the soundtrack of the television drama The Heirs, released in October.
 "Mistletoe", a Christmas collaboration with Geeks and Phantom, co-written by Esna, was released in December.

 As a songwriter, her breakthrough was the song "Some", written for Soyou and Junggigo (featuring Lil Boi of Geeks), released in February 2014.
 Esna wrote the song with her agency's CEO, Kim Do-hoon, and Min Yeon-jae, Xepy, Lil Boi and Junggigo.
 It spent six weeks at the top of the Billboard Korea K-Pop Hot 100, tying the all-time chart record.
 In an interview, she said the song was "unintentionally easy to write" and was partly based on her own experiences.
 Most of Esna's compositions are inspired by R&B, jazz and swing, including Wheesung and Gummy's "Special Love" and songs written for RBW's girl group Mamamoo.
 Esna was credited as a songwriter for four songs on Mamamoo's debut album Hello and co-composed both songs on Piano Man.
 On one song, "Gentleman", Esna also sang in collaboration with Mamamoo.